FC Dynamo Luhansk

-FC Dynamo Luhansk was a Ukrainian football team based in Luhansk, Ukraine.
+FC Dynamo Luhansk was a Ukrainian football team based in Luhansk.

-Brief history
+History

-FC Dynamo Luhansk was founded somewhen between the 1920s–1930s.
+FC Dynamo Luhansk was founded between the 1920s–1930s.
 The club began its legacy in the Soviet football competitions and by the 1950s lost its professional status.
 Dozen years later it folded.
-Its games the club played on the Lenin Memorial Stadium.
-In 1991 it was ressuracted and with the independence of Ukraine, FC Dinamo Luhansk joined the Ukrainian football competitions.
-The club played its games in the Third and Second Leagues on the Stadium of "Avantguard".
+The club played its games in the Lenin Memorial Stadium.
+In 1991 it was resurrected and with the independence of Ukraine, FC Dinamo Luhansk joined the Ukrainian football competitions.
+The club played its games in third and second leagues in the stadium of "Avantguard".
 In 1995 it merged with FC Metalurh Mariupol.

-Awards

-The first out of provincially based teams reached the USSR Cup Quarter Finals in 1947.